 9. Getting a Belgian driving license

 Whether or not you need a Belgian driving license depends on where you come from.
 Residents of EU/EEA countries can use the licenses from their home countries after moving to Belgium.
 However, non-EU/EEA nationals will need to exchange their license for a Belgian driving license within six months of relocating.
 Information on exchanging a driving license in Belgium can be found at your local town hall.
-See this guide to exchanging a foreign driving license in Belgium for more detailed information.
+See this guide to getting a Belgian driving license for more information.

 “It’s important to use the time before moving to Belgium to prepare all of these things,” Salvatore says.
 In his opinion, this is key to giving you less to organize in your first week and settling quicker into the more exciting aspects of living in Belgium.

 As an expat himself – and having lived in six different countries before settling in Belgium – Salvatore Orlando is best placed to understand the banking needs of other expats.
 After graduating with an MBA, he developed a strong experience on expat financial services and is now Head of Expatriate Retail & Private Banking with BNP Paribas Fortis.Explore insurance options as an expat